apl2/Quest-of-Four/README.md

 # Requirements
 You must have Java 1.7 or later.
 We really don't know what the minimum requirements are, although they aren't very high.
-If your machine is not fast, hit 8 while playing to enter lag prevention mode.
+If your machine is not fast, press the 8 key while playing to enter lag prevention mode.
 # Install Instructions
 Click the Download GIF button.
 After it downloads, extract.